-While their services are appreciated, volunteers must meet and adhere to the following guidelines:
+While their services are appreciated, volunteers must meet and adhere to the guidelines listed below.

-Age Requirement
+• Age Requirement

-Chaperones must be 21 years of age or older.
+• Chaperones must be 21 years of age or older.

-Transportation
+• Transportation

-- > Chaperones should accompany scholars on school-provided transportation whenever space permits. - Parents may attend field trips or school activities with underage children, however, not in the role of a chaperone or active volunteer; thus, not on school-provided transportation.
+- Chaperones should accompany scholars on school-provided transportation whenever space permits. - Parents may attend field trips or school activities with underage children, however, not in the role of a chaperone or active volunteer; thus, not on school-provided transportation.
 Children over the age of the grade-level cannot attend.

-Language:
+Language

-All conversations must be positive in nature and in tone.
+• All conversations must be positive in nature and in tone.

-Discipline Management:
+• Discipline Management

-- ➤ Discipline management should be limited to positive reinforcement.
+- O Discipline management should be limited to positive reinforcement.
 Physical punishment is never allowed. - Severe disciplinary concerns should be referred to the teacher.